microsoft/react-native-code-push/README.md

 * [checkForUpdate](#codepushcheckforupdate): Asks the CodePush service whether the configured app deployment has an update available.

+* [codePushify](#codepushcodepushify): Returns a function that wraps a React component inside a "higher order" React component configured to call [`codePush.sync()`](#codepushsync) when it is mounted.
+This allows you to declaratively specify the behaviour of how and when your app checks for an update, downloads it and installs it.

 * [disallowRestart](#codepushdisallowrestart): Temporarily disallows any programmatic restarts to occur as a result of a CodePush update being installed.
 This is an advanced API, and is useful when a component within your app (e.g. an onboarding process) needs to ensure that no end-user interruptions can occur during its lifetime.

 * [getCurrentPackage](#codepushgetcurrentpackage): Retrieves the metadata about the currently installed update (e.g. description, installation time, size). *NOTE: As of `v1.10.3-beta` of the CodePush module, this method is deprecated in favor of [`getUpdateMetadata`](#codepushgetupdatemetadata)*.